-Intresting info on Cumit
+Interesting info on Cumih

-Cumin (Cuminum cyminum) is in the parsley category of essential oils.
+Cumin ( Cuminum cyminum) is in the parsley category of essential oils.

 Traditionally this is a conventional central easterly spice and a chief constituent of curries.
 It is mostly utilised in conventional Ayurvedic medication, chiefly as a stimulus just particularly for digestive complaints as if colic, sluggish digestion and stomach upset.
 The old Hebrews applied cumin as an bactericidal for circumcision.

 Cumin essential oil has a few exciting features.
-It is anti-tumoral, anti-inflammatory drug, a antiviral agent, digestive assistance, liver protectant and an resistant stimulus.
+It is anti-tumoral, anti-inflammatory drug, a antiviral agent, digestive assistance, liver protectantt and an resistant stimulus.
 It is utilised in cancer, infectious diseases, and for digestive troubles.
 Cumin could be consumed internally, diluted and implemented to the skin, the chakras/vita flex points, directly breathed in or diffused.
 It is commonly nonpoisonous, non-irritating, and non-sensitizing yet it's fairly phototoxic meaning you shouldn't enforce this oil to your skin and so expose your skin to the ultraviolet beams of the sun.